nbugraozturk/usersdot-case/README.md

 yarn
 yarn run dev
 ```
-Default port is 3000 for the backend app.
+Default port is 3000 for the frontend app.